suhanw/suhanw.github.io/data/posts/drafts/react-ssr-deploy-to-production.md

 +-- webpack.shared.config.js
 ```

-A quick rundown of the key files I will discuss in this article (refer to [this other article](https://www.suhanwijaya.com/posts/intro-to-react-server-side-rendering) for the other files):
+A quick rundown of the key files I will discuss in this article (refer to [this other article](https://www.suhanwijaya.com/posts/intro-to-react-server-side-rendering) for the rest of the files are covered in great detail):

 - `./.gcloudignore` is the list of files that are not uploaded to GCP using `gcloud`
 - `./.gitignore` is the list of files that are not uploaded to the Github repo
 - `./app.yaml` is the config file to deploy the Express server to App Engine
-- `./cloudbuild.yaml` is the config file where we will set up our deployment process
+- `./cloudbuild.yaml` is the config file to automate our deployment process using Cloud Build
-- `./package.json` contains the scripts that
+- `./package.json` contains the scripts that form the meat of the deployment process
-- `./webpack.client.config.js` is the config specific to the client-side code.
+- `./webpack.client.config.js` is the config specific to the client-side code